top of page

 Cultural Enrichment Co-Chair

-Brenda Origel is a Mexican professional with a strong background in psychology and education.
+Brenda is a Mexican professional with a strong background in psychology and education.
 She has been living in Naperville, Illinois, for the past seven years, after previously residing in Mexico, her home country.
 She holds a degree in Psychology and a master’s degree in Education and Teaching.
 Throughout her career, she has gained experience in Human Resources, teaching, and child therapy.
 In addition to her professional life, she is a wife and the mother of her nine-year-old daughter, Ana Sofía.

 bottom of page